xhafan/blog/_posts/2018-10-09-rewrite-a-legacy-application-using-.net-coreddd-library-ddd-and-tdd.md

         ((int)redirectToActionResult.RouteValues["lastCreatedShipId"]).ShouldBe(CreatedShipId);
     }

-    // This method is simulating "what would happen in real command executor" private void _FakeThatWhenCommandIsExecutedTheCommandExecutedEventIsRaisedWithCreatedShipIdAsEventArgs()
+    // This method is simulating "what would happen in the real command executor" private void _FakeThatWhenCommandIsExecutedTheCommandExecutedEventIsRaisedWithCreatedShipIdAsEventArgs()
     {
         A.CallTo(() => _commandExecutor.ExecuteAsync(_createNewShipCommand)).Invokes(() =>